IamNator/licence_fee_payment_status_checker/README.md

 ]
 ```

-## 7. An endpoint that add and another that returns a list of packing space and their designation
+## 7. returns a list of packing space and their designation

 ```
 GET